-Figure 6: DFT Periodogram of residuals obtained after subtraction of first binary fit for KIC B and after removal of a sine curve with the orbital frequency 3.2.4 Binary: Pulsation resonances When comparing the pulsation signal obtained from the residuals of the final, convergent fit, with the orbital period, it transpires that $f{pulsation}$: $f{orbit} = 34$.
+Figure 6: DFT Periodogram of residuals obtained after subtraction of first binary fit for KIC B.

+Binary: Pulsation resonances

+When comparing the pulsation signal obtained from the residuals of the final, convergent fit, with the orbital period, it transpires that $f{pulsation}$ : $f{orbit} = 34$ .
 It can not yet be theoretically proven that the pulsation is actually driven by a resonance with the orbital period, but it is a compelling possibility that requires pulsation modelling of the primary star in this system to be confirmed (the secondary is too cool and small to be pulsating with a period of 15 c/d).
 Spectroscopy of this star is currently being analysed with this goal in mind.

+3 Discussion and Conclusion

+.

-4 Discussion and Conclusion We have shown the results of a search for pulsations conducted in two very similar Algol systems, observed contemporaneously with the same instrument.
+We have shown the results of a search for pulsations conducted in two very similar Algol systems, observed contemporaneously with the same instrument.
 KIC A shows no evidence of pulsations while KIC B shows a clear pulsation signal at 15 c/d, which is also 34 x the orbital frequency.
-In order to ascertain the reason for this difference, we first need to obtain radial-velocity time series for the two systems to pin down the actual masses more accurately and appropriate spectroscopy to determine the effective temperatures of the components, so that a satisfactory comparison with stellar pulsation models may be made.
+In order to ascertain the reason for this difference, we first need to obtain radial-velocity time series for the two systems to pin down the actual masses more accurately.
 Spectra for KIC B have already been obtained and are being analysed at present.
 We hope to also obtain spectra for KIC A. Once the masses of the components have been accurately obtained, we shall proceed to modelling of the respective primary components' pulsation behaviour.
 The existence of an actual pulsation:rotation resonance (and the causes thereof) may then be considered.
 We speculate that one or more of the following causes might be responsible for the difference in behaviour that has been reported above: i) The primary in KIC A falls just outside the classical instability strip and pulsations are therefore damped in the interior.
-This conjecture can be tested once detailed spectra of KIC A have been obtained; ii) Both KIC A and KIC B fall outside the classical instability strip, but the presence of a companion allows driving of the 15 c/d pulsation seen in KIC B to overcome the normal damping effects; iii) A sufficiently high rate of mass transfer might inhibit pulsations in KIC A. Improved modelling of Algol systems will be required to test the latter two conjectures.
-A few dozen similar systems have been selected from the Kepler database and are undergoing similar analysis at present.
-References - [1] Mkrtichian DE et al. 2002 ASP Conference Series 259 96 - [2] Borucki WJ et al. 2010 Science 327 977 - [3] Koch D et al. 2010 38thCospar Scientific Assembly (Bremen, Germany) 4 - [4] Gilliland RL et al. 2010 The Astrophysical Journal 713 L160 - [5] Bradstreet D 2005 Society for Astronomical Sciences24th Annual Symposium on Telescope Science (Society for Astronomical Sciences) 23 - [6] Prsa A 2006 Phoebe Scientific Reference Online Manual www.phoebe-project.org
+This conjecture can be tested once detailed spectra of KIC A have been obtained; ii) Both KIC A and KIC B fall outside the classical instability strip, but the presence of a companion allows driving of the 15 c/d pulsation seen in KIC B to overcome the normal damping effects; iii) A degree of mass transfer inhibits pulsations in KIC A. Improved modelling of Algol systems will be required to test the latter two conjectures.
+References - [1] Mkrtichian DE et al. 2002 ASP Conference Series Vol. 259 96 - [2] Borucki WJ et al. 2010 Science 327 977 - [3] Koch D et al. 2010 cosp...38 2513K - [4] Gilliland RL et al. 2010 The Astrophysical Journal 713 L160 - [5] Bradstreet D 2005 SASS 24 23B - [6] Prsa A 2006 Phoebe Scientific Reference